Yangian Symmetry Escapes from the Fishnet: Introduction

-Integrability for planar correlation functions is expressed in terms of invariance relations, so-called Ward--Takahashi identities, under an extended symmetry structure known as a Yangian algebra \cite{Drinfel'd:1985,Drinfel'd:1988}.
-In this context, the Yangian algebra extends the conformal symmetries which are realised as differential relations for the correlation functions and which imply that their spacetime dependence must be solely through conformal cross ratios.
-The Ward--Takahashi identities for Yangian symmetry have a similar differential form as their conformal counterparts, and they impose additional constraints on the dependency of the correlation function on the conformal cross ratios.
+Integrability for planar correlation functions (of individual fields at distinct spacetime points and whose colour degrees of freedom are arranged in a single overall trace) is expressed in terms of invariance relations, so-called Ward--Takahashi identities, under an extended symmetry structure known as a Yangian algebra \cite{Drinfel'd:1985,Drinfel'd:1988}.
+In this context, the Yangian algebra extends the conformal symmetries which are realised as differential relations for the correlation functions and which imply that their spacetime dependency must be solely through conformal cross ratios.
+The Ward--Takahashi identities for Yangian symmetry have a similar differential form as their conformal counterparts, and they impose additional constraints on the dependency of the planar correlation function on the conformal cross ratios.

 Large classes of planar graphs for correlation functions were shown to be invariant under the conformal Yangian algebra \cite{Chicherin:2017cns,Chicherin:2017frs,Kazakov:2023nyu,Loebbert:2025abz}.
 An essential part of this deduction consisted in establishing an appropriate representation for the Yangian generators.
-The Yangian representation is determined largely by its coalgebra, but it allows the adjustment of so-called evaluation parameters for all external legs.
-These evaluation parameters must be adjusted to the structure of the graph to render it properly invariant.
+The Yangian representation is determined largely by its coalgebra, but it allows so-called evaluation parameters as continuous degrees of freedom for all external legs.
+It turns out that these evaluation parameters must be adjusted to the structure of the graph to render it properly invariant.
 Furthermore, loops must follow a specific structure in order to maintain Yangian invariance.
-Two widely accepted assumptions concerning planar correlation functions in the bi-scalar model, namely that they are represented by a single unique Feynman graph, see e.g.\ \cite{Chicherin:2017cns,Loebbert:2020tje,Chicherin:2022nqq} and that all loops are squares, ensure that Yangian invariance applies to the correlator: Uniqueness ensures that there is only a single graph structure to determine the applicable evaluation parameters, and square loops satisfy a structural constraint derived from Yangian symmetry.
+Two widely accepted assumptions concerning planar correlation functions in the bi-scalar model, namely that they are represented by a single unique Feynman graph, see e.g.\ \cite{Chicherin:2017cns,Loebbert:2020tje,Chicherin:2022nqq} and that all loops have a square shape, ensure that Yangian invariance applies to the correlator: Uniqueness ensures that there is only a single graph structure to determine the applicable evaluation parameters, and square loops satisfy a structural constraint derived from Yangian symmetry.
 Using Yangian invariance allowed to construct a functional basis for selected correlation functions in the bi-scalar model and the applicable linear combination was selected by achieving an appropriate singularity structure for the Feynman graph \cite{Loebbert:2019vcj,Corcoran:2020epz}.

 In the present work, we will address two questions regarding Yangian symmetry for the aforementioned bi-scalar model as well as a supersymmetric extension of it: Does the Yangian invariance apply in an elementary way as a symmetry for the equations of motion and the action of these models?
 Does this classical symmetry extend further to correlation functions of these models?